jquizhpi96/Cregs-List/README.md

 ## SWOT Analysis

-### Strengths: I have a good understanding of what iI want my project to look like and I am coonfident in being able to render the date onto my app in react.
+### Strengths: I have a good understanding of what I want my project to look like and I am confident in being able to render the data onto my app in react.
 I also have a good amount of excercises I can reference to.

 ### Weaknesses: I can get lost in algorithims when creating functions mostly because of the syntax and not undertsanong the purpose of some of them.
 I will have to look up the methods and functions online or if that doesnt work I'll go to TA hours for help.
 I am also not comfortable using CSS flexbox so I'm nervouse about that.